 Tracheal System in Insects:

-- Larger insects must ventilate their tracheal system to meet O
+- Larger insects must ventilate their tracheal system to meet O2 demands.

 Mammalian Respiratory System: